-Margaret was one of the first employees to join the Natalist team and serves as the Director of Marketing.
+Margaret was one of the first employees to join the Natalist team and serves as the Senior Manager of Marketing.
 She’s spent nearly a decade in marketing on both the brand and agency sides, supporting everything from large, established brands to young startups.
 She has a B.S.c. from Washington & Lee University and an MPA and graduate certificate in Arts Management from The Graduate School of the College of Charleston.

 Tell us a little bit about yourself.